OscarRobertRodriguez/projectsModernDeveloper/_posts/2016-12-06-architecture.md

 <span class="label label-warning">Answer:</span><br>

-The question first ask us to take all the list all the tokens in the html, lets do that.
+The question first ask us to take all html tags and form a list of all the tokens.

  <p style="color:#3CCAE6">Tokens:</p>